andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

 According to `man ssh-keygen`, the certificates used for SSH are a different, and much more simple, format than X.509 certificates used for TLS.
-SSH certificates are used in a similar way to the X.509 certificates used in TLS: they consist of a private and key, but the format is different to the certificates described in this post.
+SSH certificates are used in a similar way to the X.509 certificates used in TLS: they consist of public and private keys, but the format is different to the certificates described in this post.

 ## Example: TLS for HTTPS web servers
-When you connect to a server that offers TLS, the server will be configured to send you its public certificate and will encrypt data with its private certificate.
+When you connect to a server that offers TLS, the server will be configured to send you its public certificate and will encrypt data with its private key.
 I'm not going to delve into the details of how TLS works here, but instead demonstrate how you might configure a simple web server with the materials it needs to make TLS possible.
 I'll be using `nginx` running in a Docker container to provide a small example.